Custom Solution Development

 From napkin sketch to year-five sustain.

 Custom solutions don't ship in one phase.
 We can plug in at any stage, or run the whole arc end to end.
-Same pod, same engineers, from the first whiteboard to the on-call rotation that catches the 3am alert.
+Same team, same engineers, from the first whiteboard to the sustain work after go-live.

 Stage 01